Hebrews

 we do."

-basis for acceptance, they willingly accepted God's Law rather
+for acceptance, they willingly accepted God's Law rather than God's grace.

-And when Christ came to dwell with that nation they were still at.
+And when Christ came to dwell with that nation, they

 of the law to do them."